blakenetz/namaste/readme.md

 ### ⌨️ install / run
 * npm install
-* launch with expo (currently no npm start script)
+* npm start OR launch with expo